wombleton/gitlaw-nz/acts/M/Maritime Transport Act 1994.md

 *   (1) Every holder of a maritime document commits an offence who, in respect of any activity or service to which the document relates, does or omits to do any act, or causes or permits any act or omission, if the act or omission causes unnecessary danger or risk to any other person or to any property, irrespective of whether or not in fact any injury or damage occurs.

-    (2) Every person who commits an offence against subsection (1) is liable,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 12 months or a fine not exceeding $10,000: